 Numerous studies conducted by many different researchers have found a strong relationship between students who have a growth mindset and the grades they achieved.

 Researchers Susana Claro, David Paunesku and Carol Dweck from Stamford University recently reported a large scale study of over 160,000 students) which found that growth mindset predicts grades across every socio-economic level in students in Chile.
 Another study by Jason Snipes, who is the Director of Alliance Research for WestEd, found that in 121, 835 pupils in America, those with lower grades were more likely to have a fixed mindset.
-Both of these studies are fascinating and very important as they use a very large same size (potentially adding weight to their findings).
+Both of these studies are fascinating and very important as they use a very large sample size (potentially adding weight to their findings).

 Likewise, a different study by David Paunesku, Gregory Walton, Carissa Romero, Eric Smith, David Yeager and Carol Dweck from Stamford University and the University of Texas on 1,500 students found that combining a growth mindset and a sense of purpose intervention improved the likelihood of students completing Maths, English and Science courses and doing better along the way.
 This impact was most pronounced for students who were struggling and deemed most ‘at risk’

-Other studies that shows a positive relationship between growth mindset and grades include this one of 373 students by Lisa Blackwell of Columbia University and Kali Trzesniewski and Carol Dweck of Stamford University.
+Other studies that show a positive relationship between growth mindset and grades include this one of 373 students by Lisa Blackwell of Columbia University and Kali Trzesniewski and Carol Dweck of Stamford University.
 They tracked students for 2 years and found a positive relationship between mindset and academic achievement.
 This study of 373 students in Norway by Eric Bettinger, David Yeager, Ben Domingue, David Cooper and Mari Rege found that a positive relationship between growth mindset and grades, as did this study on 312 female high school students in England, with growth mindset also being associated with conscientiousness and academic effort.

 Growth mindset has also been help to improve grades in students who are likely to suffer from the ‘stereotype threat’, which is they believe certain stereotypes about who does well in certain subjects.
 For example, this study by Catherine Good and colleagues from the University of New York on 1,005 students found that growth mindset improved a sense of belonging in females pupils studying maths, which improved their grades, as did this study on 79 students by researchers from New York University, Winona State University and The University of Texas who found that teaching African American students about a growth mindset and how it related to learning led to those students, on average, getting a boost in their grades.
-These students were also more likely to report greater enjoyment about school and were more engaged in lesson afterwards as well.
+These students were also more likely to report greater enjoyment about school and were more engaged in lessons afterwards as well.

 This study of over 2,000 high school students in India found combining growth mindset and internal motivation strategies helped students get better grades.
 This was found to be especially true for high achieving students.
-Finally, this study of 115 students found that ‘students who believed that intelligence could be developed earned higher grades and were more likely to move to advanced math courses over time.
+Finally, a study of 115 students found that ‘students who believed that intelligence could be developed earned higher grades and were more likely to move to advanced math courses over time.

 Growth Mindset = Maybe Better Grades

 The Sutton Trust commissioned a study that found that students who received a growth mindset intervention made, on average, two months additional progress in English and Maths, though these results weren’t statistically significant.
-This means that although this difference maybe down to chance.
+This means that this difference maybe down to chance.

 One of the issues that the researchers in this study raise was the difficulties of having a control group.
 Because growth mindset is discussed so much in schools, it was hard to have a control group to compare the effects of growth mindset interventions against, as they may also be present in the control group already.